KenKundert/quantiphy/doc/user.rst

     220.46 lb
     210 lb

-To perform these conversions *QuantiPhy* uses redefined relationships between pairs of units.
+To perform these conversions *QuantiPhy* uses predefined relationships between pairs of units.
 These relationships are defined using :ref:`unit converters`.

 When using unit conversions it is important to only convert to units without